 What is the refund/cancellation policy?

 All orders are final once payment is submitted.
 APHON reserves the right to refuse to refund duplicate payments submitted for the provider renewal exam.
-We strongly encourage providers verify previous payment submission prior to completing the renewal exam purchase.
+We strongly encourage providers to verify previous payment submission before completing the renewal exam purchase.

 Accreditation and Disclaimer

-This program may be also recognized for the amount of 1.2 hours of pharmacology content indicated as calculated by the APHON Pediatric Chemotherapy/Biotherapy Provider Program Committee.
+This program may also be recognized for the amount of 1.2 hours of pharmacology content indicated as calculated by the APHON Pediatric Chemotherapy/Biotherapy Provider Program Committee.
 APHON does not award pharmacology credit.
 APHON recommends that attendees retain a copy of the certificate for supportive documentation to submit to your state’s nursing board.
 Please note that you may not apply CNE toward pharmacology content.
-The content may be applied in only one area, nursing contact hours or pharmacology content.
+The content may be used in only one area, nursing contact hours, or pharmacology content.

 Official ONCC Statement and Disclaimer

 The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points in the following areas: Diagnosis and Staging, Disease-Related Biology, Health Promotion/Screening, and Early Detection, Oncologic Emergencies, Professional Practice, Scientific Basis for Practice, Survivorship, Symptom Management, and Treatment.